-Most notably, Microbix has been successfully transformed from being a manufacturer of less-regulated test-ingredients, into the producer of a catalogue of fully-regulated medical devices relating to infectious-disease diagnostic tests.
+Most notably, Microbix has been successfully transformed from being a manufacturer of less-regulated test-ingredients, into the producer of a catalogue of clinically important and fully-regulated medical devices relating to infectious-disease diagnostic tests.
 The Company has thereby created new opportunities for both increasing sales and expanding gross margins.
 Specifically, Microbix medical devices products are innovative, proprietary, and branded - permitting access to new markets and customers at better margins than are usual for test-ingredients.
-Upgrading to the ISO 13485 medical devices quality standard, obtaining a Health Canada Medical Devices Establishment License, and taking the necessary steps to be able to sell into the EU, US, and other markets remain integral to those goals.
+Successfully upgrading to the ISO 13485 medical devices quality standard, obtaining a Health Canada Medical Devices Establishment License, attaining EU IVDR accreditation, and securing other necessary qualifications to be able to sell into the EU, US, and other markets remains integral to those goals.